 How are Gimics models improved?

-The model is trained on more data.
+The model is tuned and trained on more data.

 What key factors are crucial for the models performance in production?